rundevcycle/100-days-of-code/log.md

 ### Day 26: 12 December 2018
   - Finished 4th chapter of JS module in FreeCodeCamp (Debugging).
   - Moving on to the next chapter, about basic data structures.
+  - Completed 180 challenges.
   - Discovered that GitHub doesn't show activity in the grid when a file is edited and committed directly in the browser.
 Looks like it needs to pushed from a local copy to GitHub.

+### Day 27: 14 December 2018
+  - Working through the Basic Data Structures chapter in the FreeCodeCamp JS module.
+Completed first section covering arrays in more detail.
+  - Completed 191 challenges.
+  - Turns out that GitHub only shows activity for non-forked projects.
+Oh well.